Taira no Tadanori

 Taira no Tadanori (平 忠度) (1144–1184) was a poet and military leader of the late Heian period of Japan.
 He was the brother of clan head Taira no Kiyomori, and one of his generals in the Genpei War against the Minamoto.

 Career

 Tadanori was the governor of Satsuma and a general in the Genpei War.
 He was also a well versed poet and a student of the famous poet Fujiwara no Shunzei.

 Genpei War

-Tadnori took part in the Battle of Fujigawa of the Genpei War.
+Tadanori took part in the Battle of Fujigawa of the Genpei War.
 He also fought against Minamoto no Yoshinaka in the Battle of Kurikara.
 According to the Tale of the Heike, before fleeing the capital after a loss to the Minamoto, he visited Fujiwara no Shunzei to deliver a "hundred or so" poems.
 Shunzei included one anonymously in the Senzaishu.
 The poem read:

 Death

 He died in the Battle of Ichi-no-Tani.
 His body was identified by a signed poem that was fastened to his quiver.
 The poem read: